deltaepsilon/chrisesplin.com/content/writing/articles/bootstrap-or-vc-funded-startup/index.md

 But wait!
 You joined early.
 The Series A round will likely dilute you 20%.
 And a Series B could easily diulte you another 20%.
 You're already down to 32bps.
 If you IPO after that Series B, you might actually make $320k for a $100MM valuation, or $3.2MM per $1B of valuation!

-But that's actually a very optimistic set of assumptions.
+But that's an optimistic set of assumptions.
 Dilution is often much, much higher.
 A bad Series A raise could easily dilute you 70%.
 Ask me how I know.

 And the company doesn't have to tell you about any of this.